We find out how e-ink screens (used by the Kindle) compare with LCD screens (used by iPad and most smartphones).

 - More intuitive user interfaces.
 LCD displays are often coupled with a capacitive touchscreen in many phones and tablets.
 This means it is possible to build much richer and more intuitive touch screen interfaces.

 - Can be used in the dark.
 As LCD displays are backlit (they produce their own light), it is possible to view them even in low light conditions.
 This means you can watch movies in the dark, etc.

 Display technology is an important consideration when choosing a new mobile device.
 The “better” technology really depends on what you’re looking for.

-If you’re looking for an all-round multimedia device, you’re better off with an LCD display device such as the Apple iPad, Apple iPhone, Samsung Galaxy Tab or the Samsung Galaxy S II.
+If you’re looking for an all-round multimedia device, you’re better off with an LCD display device such as the Apple iPad, Apple iPhone or Samsung Galaxy.
 These devices give you a rich multimedia experience: they’ll allow you to consume text, pictures and video with vibrant colours and fast response times from the display.